mosip/id-authentication/design/registration-processor/Approach_for_demo_dedupe.md

 ```
 Find attached sample code to perform levenshtein distance algorithm.
 - The above step will provide the final list of potential duplicates.
 Call [Auth-rest-service](https://github.com/mosip/mosip/blob/DEV/design/authentication/Auth_Request_REST_service.md) to authenticate the applicant biometrics against the list of potential duplicates.
 The service accepts the refid(UIN reference id) and the biometrics and validates if the record is present in Auth DB.
 For example - applicant p has a potential duplicate as p' and p''.
 Select the refId of p' and the biometrics of p.
 If the service returns status as true(means person is present) that means p and p' is same person.
 No need to check p'' as already match found with p'.
 Fail the demo dedupe and Reject the packet with proper reason.
-- If auth-service doesnot identify the applicant then go for manual adjudication.
+- After auth-service validation -
+	1. If applicant is identified then reject the packet and update correct status in registration status DB.
+	2. If the person is not identified then save the Applicant record and list of potential duplicates to manual adjudication table.
+Next step is to perform manual adjudication on record.